TyOverby/TyParse/doc.input.md

 data with them, and they are considered "on" if they are present in the command line, and "off" if they are not present.

+The full constructor for the Switch is below

+--- TutorialSwitch

+The first thing that you might notice is that we store the new Switch in a variable with type `Parser<bool>`.
+This is because *everything* in TyParse is a `Parser<T>` and since Switches are either on-or-off, `bool` is a great choice for `T`.

 --- PresentSimpleSwitch

+As you can see, the longName is the only required constructor parameter, but we can write this same example with a short name as well!

+--- PresentShortSwitch

+And just to show you what happens when the switch is not present

+--- NotPresentSimpleSwitch